-My work for The Roanoke Times has been anthologized in “The Best Newspaper Writing” series.
+My work for The Roanoke Times, where I worked off and on from 1989 to 2014, has been anthologized in “The Best Newspaper Writing” series.
 My winning story featured Rocio Ortiz, a woman who worked her way up from illegal immigrant and meat-plant assembly line worker to plant manager — but at great personal expense.

 When my kids were little, I taught nights and did freelance writing while they napped.
 I wrote a series of articles on the erosion of need-based aid — all of it inspired by a fellow teacher’s off-hand slam against Pell grant students.
 (I had been a very grateful beneficiary of the grants myself, and plenty of my best students were also.)
 These stories appeared in the Chronicle of Higher Education, Salon and the Christian Science Monitor, which called me “Pell’s Poster Child.”